 To New Orleans.
 Some 200 km to the east.
 A highway thru green forest.
 Mostly flooded.
 Later for many km on bridges.
 Crossing swamps and lakes.

 Then, New Orleans.
-1 of the great city of the south.
-Thus many reasons to experience.
+1 of the great cities of the south.
+Thus many reasons to experience it.

 Of course, the famous French Quarter to start with.